Image

 Questions marked with a bell emoji have been added recently.

-As in previous semesters, students who are required to isolate or quarantine must not go to class in person.
+Students who are required to isolate or quarantine must not go to class in person.
 They should inform their professors and instructors of their need to isolate/quarantine and work with them to keep up with their coursework.
 Faculty and instructors were encouraged by the Provost to provide guidance and flexibility for students who require isolation or quarantine.

 If you’ve been identified as a close contact, regardless of vaccination status or if you have had a previous infection, you are not required to quarantine if you are not experiencing symptoms.